polterguy/phosphorusfive/plugins/extras/p5.mime/README.md

 * [.p5.mime.create-native] - C# special Active Event for hooking into library for C# developers

 The last two Active Events are only for extension developers, who wants to use MIME natively in their own components, and hence beyond the scope of this documentation.
-To see example usage of them though, feel free to check out for instance the code of p5.mail project, that uses them internally.
+To see example usage of them though, feel free to check out for instance the code of the [p5.mail project](/plugins/extras/p5.mail), that consumes them internally.

 The first 10 Active Events in the above list, allows you to manage your GnuPG database, by creating new keys, and modifying existing keys.
 Below is the documentation for them.